Cameron Diaz: 2005–2011: Established actress

 Diaz's only film of 2007 was Shrek the Third, the third installment in the Shrek franchise, which also featured Timberlake in a supporting role.
-Although the film was met with mixed reviews from critics, it grossed US$798 million worldwide.
+Although the film was met with mixed reviews from critics, it grossed $798 million worldwide.
 The same year, Diaz also voiced Princess Fiona in a thirty-minute Christmas special, Shrek the Halls, directed by Gary Trousdale.
-Diaz earned an estimated US$50 million during the period of a year ending June 2008, for her roles in the Shrek sequel and her next film What Happens in Vegas opposite Ashton Kutcher.
+Diaz earned an estimated $50 million during the period of a year ending June 2008, for her roles in the Shrek sequel and her next film What Happens in Vegas opposite Ashton Kutcher.
 A romantic comedy by Tom Vaughan, Diaz and Kutcher portrayed two strangers who awaken together to discover they have gotten married following a night in which they won a huge jackpot after playing the other's quarter.
-Critic reviews were negative but the film still grossed US$219 million with a budget of US$35 million.
+Critic reviews were negative but the film still grossed $219 million with a budget of $35 million.

 In 2009, she starred in My Sister's Keeper and The Box.
 Based on Jodi Picoult's novel of the same name, My Sister's Keeper was released to mixed reviews in June 2009.
 In the drama, Diaz plays a former lawyer and mother of three, one of whom is dying of leukemia.
-A moderate commercial success, it grossed US$95 million worldwide, mostly from its domestic run.
+A moderate commercial success, it grossed $95 million worldwide, mostly from its domestic run.
 Set in 1976, The Box, written and directed by Richard Kelly, stars Diaz and James Marsden as a couple who receive a box from a mysterious man who offers them one million dollars if they press the button sealed within the dome on top of a box, knowing that someone, somewhere, will die from it.
 Critical response towards the psychological horror film was mixed, and, though having grossed its budget back, was considered a financial disappointment.